liu-yuanhao/liu-yuanhao.github.io/_pages/about.md

   - /about.html
 ---

 **Yuanhao Liu** has been a Special-Term Research Fellow at the School of Computing and Information Technology, **Great Bay University**, China, since 2024.
-He conducts research at the Optical Information and Communication Lab (OICL), led by **Optica Fellow Prof. Ning Deng**.
+He conducts research at the Optical Information and Communication Lab (OICL), led by **Prof. Ning Deng (Optica Fellow)**.

 He obtained his B.E. degree in 2016 and Ph.D. degree in 2022, both in Information and Communication Engineering, from the School of Telecommunications Engineering, **Xidian University**, China, supervised by **Prof. Tao Shang**.
 In November 2022, he was awarded a joint Ph.D. in Computer Science from the Centre d'Enseignement, de Recherche et d'Ingénierie - Laboratoire d'Informatique d'Avignon (CERI-LIA), **Université d’Avignon**, France, co-supervised by **Prof. Fen Zhou** and **Prof. Juan-Manuel Torres-Moreno**.